ValveSoftware/Proton/README.md

 regular basis as it is faster and less resource hungry.

-The Vagrant VM is easier to set up but comes with higher overhead, which makes it more suitable for an occassional Proton build.
+The Vagrant VM is easier to set up but comes with higher overhead, which makes it more suitable for an occasional Proton build.

 [vagrant]: https://www.vagrantup.com/